< More articles

 Sometimes, even when you have a kick-ass process by your side, you may not get the desired results.
 This happens when there is a knowledge gap or team members might lack certain qualities.
 This is where the role of a project manager comes into the picture.

-He must organize skill-enhancing training or talk to upper-management to get them certified.
-This investment will reap fruits in the form of increased accountability, boost in overall productivity and a steep rise in revenues.
+He must organize skill-enhancing training or talk to upper management to get them certified.
+This investment will reap fruits in the form of increased accountability, a boost in overall productivity, and a steep rise in revenues.

 5. Celebrate success and failures

 Appreciate when someone does a good job.
 Give them a shout-out in front of others so that every effort is seen and appreciated.
-On the contrary, if things don’t go as planned or team tastes failure, don’t throw anyone under the bus and start the blame-game.
+On the contrary, if things don’t go as planned or the team tastes like a failure, don’t throw anyone under the bus and start the blame game.
 Instead, take everyone together and figure out the next move.

 It’s the attitude that determines the fate of a project.
 You can’t avoid setbacks as they are inevitable in both project management and life.
 The day when your team members learn these virtues will be the day your team will become invincible.
 As Henry Ford said,